-Veterans Resource Center (VRC) Fall 2020 Operational Plan
+Veterans Resource Center (VRC) and Related Topics FAQ

-Below are frequently asked questions and answers to assist with better understanding the VRC’s Fall 2020 operation plan.
+Below are frequently asked questions and answers to assist with better understanding the VRC’s current operation plan.

-- What will be done to ensure the safety of individuals visiting the VRC?
+- What are the hours of the VRC?

 - Will the VRC have VA Work Study (VAWS) student-staff?

 - Yes.
-There will be no overlap of in-person student-staff scheduling.
-To make up the rest of the allotted hours for VAWS staff, Franco is creating a remote work program, if necessary.
-If you wish to be considered for VAWS employment, please complete this application for employment (pdf) and return it to Franco (via email at email@example.com, if possible).
-Students who have not previously been employed in VAWS should prepare for a brief interview process with Franco.
-All VAWS employees should be expected to be debriefed on new procedures.
+If you wish to be considered for VAWS employment, please complete this application for employment (pdf) and return it to the MOSAIC email at MOSAIC@delhi.edu.
+Students who have not previously been employed in VAWS should prepare for a brief interview process with our staff.

 - When will the VRC be open?

-- The VRC will be open during the normal hours of operation of Farnsworth Hall.
+- The VRC will be open during the normal hours of operation of the Farrell Student & Community Center.

 - Will programming be offered?